vincenzooo/pyXsurf/README.rst

 and start using it.
 In this case you must install all dependencies by yourself.

-Developers branches can be installed in the same way and they should work equally (just have more unfinished stuff), so the only thing you need to do differently is just to select the correct branch.
-See
+Developers branches can be installed in the same way and they should work equally (just have more unfinished stuff), so the only thing you need to do differently, is to switch branch (e.g. ``git checkout documentation``, if ``documentation`` is the name of the branch) before running the setup.
+Please check developers notes for a list of active branches and their features.

 Status of the library
 --------------------------------